allure-framework/allure-mocha/README.md

 * `allure.severity(severity)` – set test severity, one of: `blocker`, `critical`, `normal`, `minor`, `trivial`.
 You can also use constants like `allure.SEVERITY.BLOKER`.
 * `allure.feature(featureName)` – assign feature to test
 * `allure.story(storyName)` – assign user story to test.
 See [documentation](https://github.com/allure-framework/allure-core/wiki/Features-and-Stories) for details
+* `allure.addArgument(name, value)` - provide parameters, which had been used in test.
+Unlike other languages, javascript test methods usually doesn't have special arguments (only callbacks), so developers use other way to populate parameters to test.
+This method is to provide them to Allure
+* `allure.addEnvironment(name, value)` - save environment value.
+It is similar to `addArgument` method, but it is designed to store more verbose data, like HTTP-links to test page or used package version.